 What is Eczema

-Eczema, also know as Atopic Dermatitis, is a common skin condition caused by inflammation, symptoms include redness, itchiness, crack, even blisters.
+Eczema, also know as Atopic Dermatitis, is a common skin condition caused by inflammation, symptoms include redness, itchiness, cracks, even blisters.
 Eczema most commonly occurs among infants, about 1 in 5 children under the age of 2 would develop eczema.
 It could happen to older children and adults as well, however, the chances of developing eczema usually decreases with age.

 Children with eczema have a higher risk of developing food allergies, asthma and hay fever later in childhood.

-One of the worst aspects of Eczema is the weeping skin, which can turn into bacteria and infection, which then require antibiotics and steroids to help clear the condition.
+One of the worst aspects of Eczema is the weeping skin, which can turn into bacteria and infection, which then require antibiotics to help clear the condition.
 The good news is, Eczema is not contagious.

 Causes of Eczema

 The exact cause of Eczema is still unknown, but it is believed that Eczema develops because of a combination of hereditary/genetic and environmental factors.